FounderCentric/guide-accelerator-design/Accelerator Design Guide.md

 ### What lead-time can you lower?
-If wheels spin for a team for more than a week, the accelerator is likely to fail them.
+Before the program, consider the aspects of getting to market where teams will struggle with long lead-times - those are critical time-wasters for teams, and can be eliminated quite easily by readying the accelerator network.

-Before the program, consider the aspects of getting to market where teams will struggle with long lead-times.
 Often, this is in making connections, both customer and industry, but frequently enough, its some form of education or attitude-adjustment which needs time to set in before they can take full advantage of what you have to offer.

 It's your job, as an accelerator, to shorten these lead times to days and hours.
 This means a lot of time over-invested in getting resources, connections and knowledge at the ready.